 Karaj Alborz Province, Iran Travel Guide

 Iranian cuisine emphasizes fresh ingredients, subtle flavors, and aromatic spices like saffron, turmeric, and dried limes.
-Rice and bread are staples.
+Rice and bread are main components.

 Standard ingredients include lamb, beef, chicken, fresh herbs (mint, parsley, coriander), pomegranates, walnuts, and yogurt, creating sweet, sour, and savory balances.